Speaker Bios

 Sherin Sameh, Project Coordinator, Associate, HKS

-Elizabeth Larson, Senior Sustainability Engineer, Bala Consulting Engineers
+Elizabeth Larsen, Senior Sustainability Engineer, Bala Consulting Engineers

 2:20 – 2:40 pm